 Morningbell Records & Studios houses Jackson’s largest collection of new and used vinyl, CDs, turntables and other music accessories.

-Located in Duling Hall in the Fondren area of Jackson, MS, we also have weekly in-store performances from up-and-coming local and touring bands.
+Located on the I-55 N Frontage Road in Jackson, MS, we also host in-store performances from up-and-coming local and touring bands.
 Check our Event page for more information!

 And don’t forget to check out our Morningbell YouTube Channel featuring our “After School Sessions” Series.
 Occasionally we invite local (and sometimes touring) bands into the studio to shoot a one take video performance.
 These are those videos.

 I bought my first record from a pawn shop for 75 cents when I was 13….Led Zepplin’s “Houses of the Holy”…and I’ve been buying records ever since.
 At first, I was buying records because they were a cheaper alternative to CD’s in the mid-90′s.
 It took ‘till my mid-20’s to start to recognize that what really kept me coming back to my records was sound quality…it somehow feels more real or live with vinyl.
 Like the band is in the room with you.
 Dynamics!
 That’s what you lose with the digital format…and that’s what kept me coming back to my trusty old stack-o-matic my grandma gave me.

 So.
 In the last two decades or so, information (music included) has beat our skulls in and flooded our minds and hearts to a point where there’s so much of it sometimes it’s hard to figure out what to pay attention to…what’s real and what’s not.
 Veins pumping with thick, muddy Information.
 CDR’s packed full of entire artists’ catalogs and random singles ripped from a friend of a friend’s hard drive six months ago and mislabeled as Green Day “Nevermind” scattered across dashboards and dorm room floors…either never listened-to or just skimmed through once or twice.
 That’s Music Jail.
 No good.